 Which research populations, groups, or organizations best reflect these systems?

-What should be the specific research questions regarding these populations, groups, and organizations, and what is the preferred research methodology to tackle these questions?
+What should the specific research questions be regarding these populations, groups, and organizations, and what is the preferred research methodology to tackle these questions?

 To address these questions, the research team will first present the findings from the previous phase to the CAB, who will discuss the questions.
 The research team will use the CABs discussion to formulate a research strategy for this phase.
-This research strategy will then be presented to the CAB, and amended accordingly.
-The final research plan will be submitted to the Ashkelon Academic College IRB for ethical approval.
+This research strategy will then be presented to the CAB and amended accordingly.
+The final research plan will be submitted to the Ashkelon Academic College IRB for ethics approval.

 Stages 6-7 – Data Collection and Analysis, Phase 2 (Months 19-27)